Origins of Maratha Empire

 Shahu ( 1707 – 1749 )

 Shahu the grandson of Shivaji and son of Sambhaji was under Mughal captivity since 1689.
 Soon after the death of Aurangzeb, his successor Bahadur Shah released Shahu.
 But his mother was still kept captive in order to ensure compliance.
-Though Sambhaji was tortured to death, Aurangzeb treated his family with great dignity, honour and consideration.
+Though Sambhaji was tortured to death, Aurangzeb treated his family with great dignity, honor and consideration.
 Full attention was paid to their religious, caste and other needs.
 Soon after his release, Shahu went on to claim his due right.
 This created a civil war between Tarabai and Shahu.

 The Maratha sardars also tried to extract the best out of it.
 They constantly switched loyalties and on occasions even colluded with the Mughals.
 The conflict between Shahu of Satara and Tarabai of Kolhapur paved the way for a new system of government under the able leadership of Balaji Vishwanath, the Peshwa of king Shahu.
-With this began a new era of Peshwas who were instrumental in the expansion of maratha empire in the length and breadth of the country.
+With this began a new era of Peshwas who were instrumental in the expansion of the Maratha empire in the length and breadth of the country.

 Maratha Empire expansion under the Peshwas